The Lost Frontier Fort

 Georgetown folklore, widely believed and well substantiated, claimed the forgotten fort is the “blockhouse” on Lot No 11 as the town was laid out by John Bever.
 [11]

 In 1792, James Clark, one of the first settlers on the north side of the Ohio River, was ambushed and killed by Indians.
 Hearing the attack, his wife took a canoe and her child across the river to the blockhouse in Georgetown.
 She did not paddle the canoe one mile downstream to Reardon’s Bottom at the mouth of Mill Creek nor did she paddle upriver one half mile to Reardon’s Bottom at the mouth Smith (Nash) Run.
 [12] She escaped to the blockhouse in Georgetown.
-This event was two years before the end of Indian hostilities in western PA.
+This attack was two years before the end of Indian hostilities in western PA.

 Whether the old blockhouse still stood was always a question asked at Georgetown family reunions.
 People at these reunions, such as the Kinsey Reunion in 1908, were only two generations distance from the people who manned the fort during Indian raids of the frontier days.
 Their memories of the fort along with family stories pointed to the “blockhouse” on Lot No 11 as the location of the frontier fort.

 Ohio historian, Thomas J Malone, was the only historian to examine and measure the home at Lot No 11.
 His first of several visits was on 14 Sep 1967.
 His conclusion ― “it is the blockhouse”.
-[13] “The original house was made of logs, two stories high,walls 17 inches thick, inside measurement 16×16 feet with puncheon floors and the ceiling not over seven feet high.”
+[13] “The original house was made of logs, two stories high, walls 17 inches thick, inside measurement 16×16 feet with puncheon floors and the ceiling not over seven feet high.”
 [14] These characteristics were similar to other frontier forts.
 Fort Burd (Redstone) in Brownsville, PA was 39 feet square; the Presque Isle Blockhouse was 56 feet square and 20 feet high; Fort Steuben was 25 feet square and 11 feet high (1 1/2 stories) and could quarter 14 men.
 [15] Coincidentally, Thomas J Malone’s research identified the property as the “mansion” of John Bever who ran a tavern from the property.
 In 1803 George Henry Loskiel, a Moravian missionary, bound for Goshen, OH, penned a long poem about his trip while stopped at John Bever’s tavern.
 [16]

 References.